Pathfinder - The Antipaladin Handbook

 Channel Negative Energy (Su): Very difficult to bring into play without hurting your allies unless your party heals based on negative energy.
 Even then, your saving throw won't be great.
 If you insist on using Channel Energy, see my Practical Guide to Channel Energy.

 Spells: Antipaladins are 1/2 casters, and their spell list strongly resembles the Paladin spell list.
-However, the Antipaladin lacks many of the Paladin's best buffs because they are good-aligned and lack alignment-agnostic versions.
+However, the Antipaladin lacks many of the Paladin's best buffs and lacks healing options of any kind.

 Fiendish Boon (Sp): Both options are fantastic.
 The ability to enhance your weapon can solve a lot of problems, including DR, but fiendish companions offer a lot of amazing options.
 For help with Fiendish Companions, see my Practical Guide to Fiendish Companions.